padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 - [Geode](https://archive.apache.org/dist/geode/) or [GemFire](https://network.pivotal.io/products/pivotal-gemfire)
 - [Linux JDK](https://www.oracle.com/java/technologies/javase-downloads.html)

 Assuming you have installed PadoGrid in the default directory, untar the downloaded tarballs in the `~/Padogrid/products/linux` directory as shown in the example below.
-If you have installed PadoGrid in a different directory, then make the appriate changes.
+If you have installed PadoGrid in a different directory, then make the appropriate changes.

 ```bash
 mkdir ~/Padogrid/products/linux